petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 (documents, datasets, code, figures, publications) despite evolving rapidly and in small increments, remains reproducible throughout the entire project lifecycle.

-I believe there is a lot of value left on the table by taking this phased approach.
-For one, it is more complex with higher cognitive overhead.
-When working this way,
-that insider information lives in the researcher's head, meaning every time they make a change to some file, they need to keep track of the downstream consequences and run the appropriate processes, perhaps doing something like manually copying and pasting artifacts into a different location.
-Secondly, it is error prone.
-Missing a step in a manual "pipeline" could result in out-of-date or even incorrect results making their way into the final publication.

-The scientific review process today is similar to the handoffs between software development and quality assurance (QA) teams.
-However, journal article referees are usually not rerunning analyses.

-The two most important tactics to achieving CR are:

-1. Keep all files in version control, in a single repository.
-1. Automate dependency management.
-1. Generate all artifacts with a single pipeline.
-The opposite of this would be having one pipeline to run the simulation, one to post-process, one to generate figures, one to compile the publication, all of which need to be executed separately by the researcher.
-   A pipeline system that can cache results is critical here if there are expensive steps, but more on that later.

 The change in mindset is a move from focusing on individual files and artifacts to a focus on the project as a whole.